Reception - Ash/Oak 2018 - 2019

 Hello and welcome to the EYFS webpage.
 This page will be updated every Friday during term-time.
 Please check this weekly for information about what we have been doing during the week and recommended activities that you can do at home which will support your child's learning.
 Thank you to all of the parents/children that did the recommended activity last week.
 We are pleased to say that we are getting record numbers of recommended activities being completed so far this year, which really does make such a difference to your children's learning.
 Please note that you may choose to record your child's recommended homework in the home/school books or on Tapestry.

-How you can help your child this week and over the Christmas Holidays
+How you can help your child over the Spring break and Easter bank holidays

 We really encourage you to do our recommended activities; your support at home has such a positive impact on your child's learning.
 If you do a recommended activity please note this in your child's orange home/school message book or on Tapestry.
 On Mondays we celebrate the homework completed and all children who have done this receive a house point and a sticker.